flhofer/IEC_61131-3_TestLib/README.md

 - _Library_           Testing library, exports and `.lib` file
   - FUNCFIRSTVER.EXP  contains a simple POU 1-1 test version
   - utf.lib           testing libary
+  - *.xml             PlcOpen compatible exports to port the laibrary to other IEC 61131-3 based systems
 - _Examples_          Example projects using the testing library for CoDeSys v2.3

 ## Documentation